What is workflow management?

 Start building smart workflows with Pipefy

-The Pipefy platform lets you optimize business processes through smarter workflows.
-Pipefy brings customers, vendors, and partners onto the same platform as your internal team, making it easy to collaborate and track a process from start to finish.
+Pipefy lets you optimize business processes through smarter workflows.
+It brings customers, vendors, and partners onto the same platform as your internal team, making it easy to collaborate and track a process from start to finish.

 Automation for every workflow

 Pipefy easily enables you to use automation to speed up workflows and simplify task management.
 Pick an event, select the desired action, and let technology do the heavy lifting for you.

 Customization for your unique business needs

 Build and continuously optimize your bespoke workflows and business rules.
 Use Pipefy’s no-code tools instead of having to enlist the help of in-house developers who are focused on other important priorities.